The following GFOA best practice is the first in a series related to actuarial topics.

 - Clarity.
 The supervising actuary should be able to discuss actuarial theory, the basis for assumptions, and all other actuarial matters in language that is easily understood.

 3) Develop a Clear and Concise RFP.
 An RFP should clearly explain the scope of work required, the timeline over which the work must be done, and the criteria by which responses to the RFP will be judged.
 The following items should be included in an RFP.
-(See the actuarial procurement RFP checklist for a more detailed list of items to include in an RFP.)

 - Plan Description.
 Actuaries need a clear sense of the benefit plan so they can bid properly.
 An RFP should therefore include plan members demographic and economic characteristics as well as plan provisions and benefits to be valued.